MCLDG-zz/fabric-on-eks/workshop-remote-peer/README.md

 ```

 In the repo directory, check the parameters in efs/deploy-ec2.sh and update them as follows:
-* The VPC and Subnet should be those of your existing K8s cluster worker nodes
+* The VPC and Subnet should be those of your existing K8s cluster worker nodes.
+You can find these in the AWS VPC console.
+Look for the VPC with a name based on the name of your EKS cluster.
+If you created your cluster in us-west-2 there are
+three subnets.
-* Keyname is an AWS EC2 keypair you own, that you have previously saved to your laptop.
-You'll need this to access the EC2 bastion created by deploy-ec2.sh
+* Keyname is the AWS EC2 keypair you used for your EKS cluster.
+You'll use the same keypair to access the EC2 bastion created by deploy-ec2.sh
-* VolumeName is the name assigned to your EFS volume (there is no need to change this)
+* VolumeName is the name assigned to your EFS volume.
+There is no need to change this
 * Region should match the region where your K8s cluster is deployed
+* If your AWS CLI already points to the account & region your Kubernetes cluster was created, you can go ahead and run the
+command below.
+If you are using AWS CLI profiles, add a --profile argument to your `aws cloudformation deploy` statement
+in efs/deploy-ec2.sh

 Once all the parameters are set, in a terminal window, run